skx/deployr/README.md

 In addition to copying files literally from the local system to the remote host it is also possible perform some limited template-expansion.

-In the previous example we saw that a variable was defined, and then used, like so:
+We could declare a variable `RELEASE` to contain the version-number of a release we're pulling from a remote-host for example:

     Set RELEASE 1.2
-    Run wget ... ${RELEASE}
+    Run wget -O /usr/local/bin/app-${RELESAE} https://example.com/dist/app-${RELEASE}

-Any variable which is set like this, (via `Set`), along with basic details of the host being deployed to can be inserted into template-files which are copied from the local-host to the remote system.
+Any variable which is set like this, along with basic details of the host being deployed to can be inserted into template-files which are copied from the local-host to the remote system.

 To copy a file literally you'd write: